 PASTORAL SUPPORT AND GUIDANCE

-Post-16 study should be a memorable experience both academically and socially.
-However, a minority of students face pressures which may affect wellbeing and progress.
-Examine your study habits closely; if a problem still exists, the network below is there to help you.
-Do not be afraid to ask for help and advice when necessary.
+Post-16 should be a memorable experience both academically and socially.
+However, some students do face pressures which may affect wellbeing and progress.
+Students are encouraged to not be afraid to ask for help and advice when necessary.
 School can usually provide effective support if an issue is brought to the attention of a member of this support network early enough.

-Student managers are trained members of staff who are available to offer support and advice to students experiencing problems and/or hardships.
+The Student Support Manager is a trained member of staff who is available to offer support and advice to students experiencing problems and/or hardships.

-The purpose of student managers is to give students a point of contact with whom they can communicate their difficulties.
-Appropriate guidance is then given to students and necessary liaisons with parents/ staff outside agencies arranged.
+The purpose of the student manager is to give students a point of contact with whom they can communicate their difficulties.
+Appropriate guidance is then given to students and parents/ staff / outside agencies are contacted as appropriate.

 All students in Post-16 are assigned a personal tutor and all students undertake a programme which supports the development of life skills and wider enrichment.
 We take great pride in the tutor-student relationships we foster through academic mentoring and pastoral support.